 It’s kinder on the bank balance.

 There’s no denying the early month of a new year can be tough on the finances.
-The combination of the long gap between December and January pay packets combined with a massive Christmas cash haemorrhage can make for a pretty lean month so pricey gym commitments and fitness kit investments don’t get a look-in.
+The combination of the long gap between December and January pay packets combined with a massive Christmas cash haemorrhage can make for a pretty lean month so pricey fitness commitments and kit investments don’t get a look-in.

 Enter the outdoor option.
 Running costs nothing; ditto walking, yet, if enjoyed regularly and at sufficient intensity, both can have a big impact on weight, fitness levels, bone health and mental health.
 Don’t forget hiking and climbing too.
 These tend to challenge both upper and body muscles that little bit more so it’s worth persevering while you build up your fitness levels and technique.
 The sense of achievement you’ll feel at covering a variety of distance and terrain, which only improves and evolves as you improve, will be huge, and you can manage both on a very limited budget.